 Prior to being named UVU's assistant coach in 2015, Corotan served as the team's video and stats coordinator.
 Corotan also has coaching experience at the club level, coaching various boys' and girls' teams at the club level around Utah.
 Corotan graduated from BYU in 2014.
 He was a standout volleyball player at Los Alamitos High School (Calif.) and played club beach volleyball for several years.

-Former Utah standout Brenda Whicker is in her first season as the beach volleyball head coach for the Utes.
+Former Utah standout Brenda Whicker is in her second season as the beach volleyball head coach for the Utes.

 Following a decorated indoor career at Utah from 1994-97, Whicker has played beach volleyball for over 20 years.
 One of the top players in the state and the region, Whicker played on the beach circuit from 2009-10 and qualified for the 2013 AVP Tournament in Salt Lake City.
 She has conducted beach volleyball camps and clinics for the last five years.